 Scrum is inherently customer-centric, recognizing that requirements often change and the overall product backlog will continue to evolve after each sprint cycle.
-By using a process that is designed with these realities in mind, the end product is ultimately completed faster and better meets the client’s goals.
+Using a process designed with these realities in mind, we can complete the end product faster and ensure it better meets the client’s goals.

-There are three artifacts in Scrum: the product backlog, the spring backlog, and the product increment:
+There are three artifacts in Scrum: the product backlog, the sprint backlog, and the product increment:

-- The product backlog is an ordered list of everything a product needs to be completed.
+- Product Backlog: An ordered list of everything a team needs to complete to build the product.
 Due to the nature of Scrum, the list is constantly evolving with new feedback and ideas.

-- The sprint backlog is a subset of the product catalogue — a fixed set of tasks that are to be completed in a single development cycle (sprint).
+- Sprint Backlog: A subset of the product catalog, i.e., a fixed set of tasks your team needs to complete in a single development cycle (sprint).

-- The product increment is achieved at the completion of the sprint backlog, where “completion” is pre-defined, including testing and/or full approval.
+- Product increment: We achieve product increment after completing the sprint backlog.
+The “completion” is pre-defined, including testing and/or complete approval.

-Sprint cycles can be as short as a week, with the next sprint beginning as the previous sprint is completed and reviewed.
-Within the sprint cycle, daily scrum meetings or “stand-ups” invite everyone on the team to share what they achieved the previous day, their plans for the day, and any impediments to getting the work done.
+A sprint cycle can be as short as a week, with the next sprint beginning once the previous sprint is completed and reviewed.
+Within each sprint cycle, daily scrum meetings or “stand-ups” happen.
+In these meetings, we invite everyone on the team to share what they achieved the previous day, their plan for the day, and any blockers to getting the work done.

 The average scrum team consists of 4-8 people falling into one of three roles:

-- The product owner, who owns the vision of the product, determines the product backlog, and is the ongoing relay between the team and various stakeholders/the customer.
+- Product owner: A product owner owns the product’s vision and decides on the product backlog.
+They also relay between the team and various stakeholders/customers.

-- The Scrum Master, whose job is to support the team, removing any obstacles to success.
+- Scrum Master: A Scrum master’s role is to support the team by removing any obstacles to success.
 The Scrum Master is adept at facilitating team communication in daily scrum meetings, encouraging process improvements, and ensuring the team adheres to Scrum principles.
-This duality of roles (supporting and leading the team) is also referred to as a “servant-leader” role.
+This duality of roles (supporting and leading the team) is also called a “servant-leader” role.

-- The agile development team of developers, UX/UI designers, and QA team members who contribute to each sprint.
+- The Agile Development Team: The agile development team consists of developers, UX/UI designers, and QA team members who contribute to each sprint.
 As needs change over time, the composition of the team is self-organizing.

-The Scrum framework is based upon a series of incremental products developed in time-boxed events (e.g. sprints of equal duration).
+The Scrum framework is based on incremental products developed in time-boxed events (e.g., sprints of equal duration).
 The average sprint event length is 2-4 weeks, with an average of 5 sprint events per project.

 Each Scrum event includes the following five components: